 One Audible.Com development is a syncing feature between audio and e-books.
 Now, that hit me where I live.
 I could read/listen to one novel at a time.
 Read my Kindle with my morning coffee, and then listen to the audio format driving to the gym and on the elliptical.
 Life just got simpler … which is what new technology is supposed to do, but seldom accomplishes on the first try.

-The Steve Dancy Tales are in large print, trade paperback, Kindle, and four are available in audio.
+The Steve Dancy Tales are in large print, trade paperback, Kindle, and five are available in audio.
 For audio buffs, Books-in-Motion produced the first two books in audio format.
 Narrated by Rusty Nelson, a skillful actor, the books are available from Audible.com.
-Jim Tedder narrated Murder at Thumb Butte and The Return.
+Jim Tedder narrated Murder at Thumb Butte and The Return, and Joe Formichella read Jenny's Revenge.

 Are audio books for non-readers?
 Sometimes.
 But audio books are also for readers who never want to be away from the story.
 Remember, “It's the story, and it is there for you in the way you want it."